 Tom Fletcher seems like the man of many (many) talents at the moment.
 He started his career as a musician, he then became an author of childrens picture books, an author of a childrens novel…which then went in to production for a movie…which now is a stage show!
 There is literally no end to his talents, and it all started with the humble Christmasaurus.

-I’ve loved the Percy Jackson and the Olympians series for years and I’ve just recently finished rereading them and really wanted to write a blog post.
+loved the Percy Jackson and the Olympians series for years and I’ve just recently finished rereading them and really wanted to write a blog post.
 I decided to write a post on the series as a whole rather than book reviews, as I felt like a more chatty approach would be better.
 Honestly, I just wanted to recommend these and tell you the reasons I fell in love with the series!
-Continue reading
+Continue reading “Let’s Talk About The Percy Jackson Series”

 The illustrated edition of Harry Potter and The Chamber Of Secrets has recently been released.
 It was announced last year that a new illustrated edition of the novels will be released over the next seven years, one a year.
 2015 saw the release of The Philosophers Stone and 2016 we have had The Chamber Of Secrets.
 These novels are the perfect addition to any Harry Potter lovers book shelf.
 I received mine in the post yesterday so here’s a little sneak peek of what’s inside.